 Dash lights are perfect for interior front facing or rear facing visibility.
 A dash light can easily be installed on the dash or deck of any emergency or utility vehicle with suction mounts for mounting and a cigarette lighter plug for power.
 This emergency vehicle light can also be installed towards the roofline of the front or rear windshield.
 Since dash lights are one of the most affordable dash lighting options, it’s a great idea to buy several of them to balance out your set-up and make sure your vehicle has a clear outline in daytime and nighttime hours.

-Visor lights are designed to be installed on the interior of an emergency vehicle near the roofline.
+Visor lights are designed to be installed on the interior of an emergency vehicle near the roofline as an interior light bar.
 A visor light can be mounted on the front windshield or the rear windshield of any vehicle.
 Many people balance out a light set-up with visor lights and many surface mount lights.
 One of the reasons a visor light is such a popular choice for fire, police, EMS, and volunteer firefighters is because it doesn’t require permanent installation and can be powered with a cigarette lighter plug.
 Visor lights are mounted in a vehicle with visor clips and operated via the attached cigarette lighter plug.

 Surface mount lights are one of the most used LED emergency vehicle lights because they are great for installation anywhere.
 For instance, surface mount lights can be installed on the grille, on rearview windows, on the back deck, around the license plate, on the bumper, the trunk, along running boards, on cages, and even on fenders.
 Police vehicles can add surface mount lighting to the interior of exterior of the vehicle to balance out a light set-up.
 The uniqueness of surface mount lights allows them to be installed in places that other emergency lights wouldn’t fit.
 If you are just starting out, six to ten surface mount lights and a dash light will create balanced visibility that allows you to be seen on the road.
 This combination is also appropriate for use with more sophisticated set-ups seen on police cruisers.